microsoft/Olive/_sources/overview/quicktour.md.txt

     * Python
 * `ONNXRuntimePackages`: ONNXRuntime package files with the same version that were used by Olive Engine in this workflow run.

-Please refer to [Packaing Olive artifacts](../tutorials/packaging_output_models.md) for more details.
+Please refer to [Packaging Olive artifacts](../tutorials/packaging_output_models.md) for more details.

 ## Azure ML Client